tthoma24/resume/README.md

 (978) 494-0721
 tthoma24@mit.edu

+[comment]: # (Empty line below should be maintained to keep long line separating contact info from Objectove sectio when viewed on GitHub)
 #
 # OBJECTIVE
 ## Vision-driven change agent with career-long record of IT support, machine maintenance, and technical documentation for leading organizations